krzysiekherod/madagascar/README.md

 ### 1 day.
 Avenue of the Baobabs (Belo sur Tsiribihina - Morondava)
 1. Rent a car
 2. Take direction of Morondava to find baobabs
-3. Go back to Belo sur Tsiribihina
+3. Go back to Belo sur Tsiribihina or stay at Morondava (Lonely Planet mentions only travel to Tsyngy from Morondava) [8]

 ### 1 day.
 Travel from Belo-sur-Tsiribihina to Tsyngy
+1. 4WD to Bekopaka at Manambolo River (does not exist on Google Maps)
+   Warning: traveling to Bekopaka (even with 4WD) might be impossible after October [8]

 ### 1 day.
 Via Ferrata - Parc National des Tsingy de Bamaraha
 [TBA]